cotonic/cotonic/doc/worker-protocol.md

-# Communication protcol between Web Workers and the page
+# Communication protocol between Web Workers and the page

 In cotonic we use multiple processes:

  * The page process, which access to the DOM
  * Web Workers, one for every active component

-The page thread communicates with the Web Workers via the *window.postMessage* API.
+The page thread communicates with the Web Workers via the `window.postMessage` API.
 This document proposes the communication protocol.

 ## Communication is PubSub via a topic tree